 - Items that the company currently has in inventory.
 These include the materials in stock and also those in the pipeline from suppliers.

 - Detailed data to properly plan, such as production process, labor and machine standards, lot sizing techniques, and more.

 Following are the drawbacks of MRP:

 - It may also make an organization less flexible.
-For better results, MRP requires that the management sticks to the master production schedule.
-However, if there is an emergency, then MRP has no back-up plan.
+MRP requires that the management sticks to the master production schedule for better results.
+However, if there is an emergency, then MRP has no backup plan.